unlitcolor/unlitcolor/README.md

 ### Hellow you!

-My name is Gregory, a 32 years old Belgian solo on my first video game Nosun since 2021.
-I'm interested in creating story-driven adventures.
+My name is Gregory, a 32 years old Belgian working on my first video game Nosun since 2021.
+I'm interested in creating story-driven adventures with hand-drawn graphics and frame by frame animations.